Analytical Methods Track

 Dr. Amritpal Agar

 Small Modular Reactor (SMR) technology is approaching commercial deployment with major investment decisions anticipated.
 Both the U.S. and U.K. have committed targets, with the UK aiming for 24 GW of nuclear capacity by 2050, and the DOE supporting SMR initiatives such as the $3 billion Advanced Reactor Demonstration Program.
 Globally, nuclear investment aims to triple installed capacity to meet escalating energy needs.
 Historically, nuclear projects in the West have suffered significant budget overruns, attributed to uncertainties in design, construction, and labor costs.
-Traditional estimation methods struggle to be adapted for SMRs, which integrate novel manufacturing and modular construction techniques.
-Credible estimates are needed to provide investor confidence to de-risk financing of SMRs.
-This paper presents how cross-industry data can help develop scalable cost models.
-Applying parametrics with CBR at an early project stage supports investment decisions, providing greater confidence compared with other available techniques.
+At the front end of programmes, it is important to capture and quantify key cost requirements for successful commercial product development.
+In this exploratory research, I share a novel approach to gaining consistent and quantifiable cost requirements from technical experts for High Temperature Gas-cooled Reactors (HTGRs).
+Applying the Analytical Hierarchical Process (AHP) method at an early project stage can support clearer decision-making and provides greater confidence in design-for-cost.

-Keywords: Budgeting, Decision Analysis, Early Cost, Infrastructure, Methods, Parametrics, Uncertainty, Variables, Nuclear, case-based reasoning, SMR
+Keywords: Budgeting, Decision Analysis, Early Cost, Infrastructure, Methods, Uncertainty, Variables, Nuclear, SMR.

 Discount Rate Impacts on Private and Public Sector Capital Investment Valuation